Chris Robinson Brotherhood: Any Way You Love, We Know How You Feel and EP

-Chris Robinson Brotherhood released its fourth studio album Any Way You Love, We Know How You Feel on July 29, 2016, and on November 4, 2016, an EP titled If You Lived Here, You Would Be Home By Now, containing five songs left over from the same sessions.
+Chris Robinson Brotherhood released its fourth studio album Any Way You Love, We Know How You Feel on July 29, 2016, and on November 4, 2016, an EP titled If You Lived Here, You Would Be Home By Now, containing five songs from the same sessions.

 Barefoot In The Head

 The CRB released their fifth studio album Barefoot In The Head in 2017.

 Servants of the Sun

 Chris Robinson Brotherhood released their sixth studio album, Servants of the Sun, on June 14, 2019.
-As Robinson notes, he wrote the songs on the new album with the idea that they would definitely be played live.
+Robinson noted that he wrote the songs on the album with the idea that they would be played live.
 "With our last couple of albums we made songs we knew we probably weren't going to play live," he said.
 "This time around every one of these songs will fall into the live repertoire."